Steven-Klavins/bank-tech-test/README.md

 `account.showTransactions()`

 Running this command will log a table to your console showing all transactions that have been made in the duration of your session, as this program does not have a database keep in mind they won't be preserved if you start a new session.

-**About**

-This project was created using Javascript and the Jasmine standalone testing framework and was designed leading with TDD principles.
-Throughout this project piece by piece I refactored the code in order to make my tests pass, I tried my best to ensure no piece of code was dependent on another.
-The only scenarios where code is coupled is the formatting methods which I believe to be a suitable design choice.